mathspp/mathspp/pages/02.blog/02.problems/p062-sliding-coins/item.md

 The solution to this problem will be shared when this problem has been live for approximately two weeks, which should be in late June.

+[^1]: This is an Amazon Affiliate link and I may earn a commission if you purchase the book.
+This comes at no extra cost to you.

 [algorithmic-puzzles-amazon]: https://amzn.to/3NJUn5D
-[^1]: I may earn a commission if you purchase the book from that link.
-This comes at no extra cost to you.

 [Don't forget to subscribe to the newsletter][subscribe] to get bi-weekly